That dollar amount results from a 24.2% increase from $1.754 trillion five years earlier in 2021.

-America’s 5 leading export products by value in 2023 were crude oil, civilian aircraft including individually sold aircraft parts, refined petroleum oils, petroleum gases and cars.
-In aggregate, those major exported goods accounted for 16.3% of overall exports sold by the United States.
-That relatively low percentage suggests a diversified range of exported goods, albeit 3 of America’s most valuable exports are energy-related commodities.
+America’s 5 leading export products by value in 2025 were refined petroleum oils, crude oil, petroleum gases, unwrought gold and computers.
+In aggregate, those major exported goods generated over one quarter (27.4%) of overall exports sold by the United States.
+That relatively high percentage suggests a concentrated range of exported goods.
+Furthermore, 3 of America’s most valuable exports are energy-related commodities.

 United States Top 10 Exports